drusin/minecraft-docker/README.md

 ARGS | Optimal command line args (see Description) | Which arguments to pass to the Java process.
 Depending on the container it uses them from https://mcflags.emc.gs or https://steinborn.me/posts/tuning-minecraft-openj9/
-ADDITIONAL_ARGS | | Additional arguments if you don't want to overwrite the whole ARGS WORLDS | world,world_nether,world_the_end | Which world directories to use (ignored for when using waterfall)
+ADDITIONAL_ARGS | | Additional arguments if you don't want to overwrite the whole ARGS WORLDS | world,world_nether,world_the_end | Which world directories to use (ignored for when using waterfall) AUTO_UPDATE_VIAVERSION | false | If set to "true", the latest version of ViaVersion will be downloaded and put into the plugins or mods folder

 ## Tags
 Name | Description